gpitt71/gpitt71.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Fellow at the University of Turin.
+I am a Postdoc in the Section of Biostatistics, at the Department of Public Health of the University of Copenhagen.

+You can contact me at name(dot)surname(at)sund(dot)ku(dot)dk.

 My research interests are: